Written and Edited By: MarkEAW

 resolutions, especially if the game is run on a WinNT system (which

-uses compatibility fixes) or if there is a lot of demand to load
+uses compatibility workarounds) or if there is a lot of demand to load

 textures and models, etc.

-You want the frame rates ideally at least 30FPS or more but defiantly
+You really want the frame rates ideally at least 30FPS (64FPS if

-slow and can effect the A.I. performance/aggressiveness.
+should still operate correctly.
+Any lower and it can effect the A.I. performance/aggressiveness.
 If the game is

 running smoothly when you enter dense bomber formations your doing

 well.
-(Note: There is no FPS counter display in v1.2, You can use a
+(Note: There is no FPS counter display in v1.2, Some Wrapper Programs display a FPS counter

-modifications v1.28 and above have a FPS counter built in that you can
+modifications of v1.28 and above have a FPS counter built in that you can

 enable with the key combination of CTRL-G .
 This gives the FPS in the